AvePoint/cloud-api/docs/docs/services-and-features/enpower/powerplatform/environments.md

-            "primaryContact": null, // The Cloud Governance primary contact of this environment "secondaryContact": null, // The Cloud Governance secondary contact of this environment "lastRenewalTime": "", // The last renewal time of this environment "lastRenewalBy": null, // The latest user who renewed this environment "renewProfileApplied": null, // Indicates whether Cloud Governance renewal profile has been applied for the tenant
+            "primaryContact": null, // The Cloud Governance primary contact of this environment "secondaryContact": null, // The Cloud Governance secondary contact of this environment "lastRenewalTime": "", // The last renewal time of this environment "phaseStartTime": "", // The renewal start time of this environment "renewalDueDate": "", // The renewal due date of this environment "nextRenewalDate": "", // The next renewal date of this environment "lastRenewalBy": null, // The latest user who renewed this environment "renewProfileApplied": null, // Indicates whether Cloud Governance renewal profile has been applied for the tenant
             "metadata": [], // The Cloud Governance metadata of this environment